sash20m/react-native-xportal/README.md

       throw new Error(error.message);
 }
 ```
-Disconnects your app from XPortal, cleaning local connection and XPortal's.
+Disconnects your app from XPortal, cleaning the connection.

 #### Sign Transactions